-The Renaissance by definition gave birth to a new era of art, architecture, and culture.
-Florence was the epicenter and it spread throughout Italy and Europe.
-Florence birthed the Renaissance and much of that artwork is in the galleries of the Uffizi.
+The Renaissance, by definition, gave birth to a new era of art, architecture, and culture.
+Florence was the epicenter, and it spread throughout Italy and Europe.
+Florence birthed the Renaissance, and much of that artwork is in the galleries of the Uffizi.

 The structure, designed by Giorgio Vasari, saw its completion in 1581 for the Medici Family.
-The name literally means “offices” and it was used as governmental offices for some time.

-Today, you can see some of the world’s greatest artworks including the Birth of Venus and la Primavera by Sandro Botticelli.
-This is a must-visit site for visitors to Florence and we recommend a guided tour of the Uffizi to bring the museum to life.
-If that is not in the budget definitely check our museum guides below
+Today, you can see some of the world’s greatest artworks, including the Birth of Venus and La Primavera by Sandro Botticelli.
+This is a must-visit site for visitors to Florence, and we recommend a guided tour of the Uffizi to bring the museum to life.
+If that is not in the budget, definitely check our museum guides below.

 - Guided Tour Options

 - Guide to Visiting the Uffizi Gallery

 - Top Things to See Inside the Uffizi Gallery (Self-Guided Itinerary)